grip-framework/grip/README.md

 class Echo < Grip::WebSocketConsumer
   def on_message(env, message)
-    puts url(env) # This gets the hash instance of the route url specified variables puts headers(env) # This gets the http headers
+    puts url # This gets the hash instance of the route url specified variables puts headers # This gets the http headers

     if message == "close"
       close "Received a 'close' message, closing the connection!" # This closes the connection